Fuyu County, Heilongjiang: Languages

 Sanjiazi (三家子; Romanized Manchu: Ilan Boo) in Fuyu County is one of the few villages whose elderly inhabitants are considered to being the last native speakers of Manchu.
 The village's school offers courses in Manchu.

 The Fuyu Kyrgyz language is spoken in Fuyu County.
 It is not a variety of Kyrgyz, but is closer to the Siberian modern Khakas and the ancient language of the Yenisei Kyrgyz.

+Economy

+Agriculture in Fuyu County is significant.
+Major crops grown within Fuyu County include soybeans, maize, wheat, rice, sorghum, millet, sugar beets, potatoes, sunflowers, and various vegetables.
+Common livestock in Fuyu County include dairy cows, beef cattle, pigs, sheep, and poultry.

+Mineral resources in Fuyu County include sand, gravel, clay, peat, mineral water, quartz, chalk, and agate.

+Transportation

+The Qiqihar–Bei'an railway and the Qiqihar–Jiagedaqi railway (齐加铁路 (Qí–Jiā tiělù)) both run through Fuyu County.
+Major roads servicing Fuyu County include the G11 Hegang–Dalian Expressway and Heilongjiang Provincial Road S302.